eclipse-iceoryx/iceoryx/iceoryx_examples/request_response_in_c/README.md

 }
 ```

-Again we come perform the same task like in the client basic example.
+Again we perform the same task like in the client basic example.
 We enter our
 main loop, loan a request and set it up.
 But after we sent the request to our server we do not sleep for some time, we wait
 on the waitset until the request was received.
 We use `iox_ws_timed_wait` to wait for at most 2 seconds.

 <!--[geoffrey][iceoryx_examples/request_response_in_c/client_c_waitset.c][wait for response]-->
 ```c
 iox_notification_info_t notificationArray[NUMBER_OF_NOTIFICATIONS];